What is it

 Similarly, two options control whether IPv4 and IPv6 addresses are used:

 The ability to bind to multiple ports has paved the way for dual-stack IPv4 and IPv6 support.
-That said, dual-stack support is not yet tested as of Nautilus v14.2.0 and likely needs some additional code changes to work correctly.
+That said, dual-stack operation is not yet supported as of Quincy v17.2.0.

 The v2 protocol supports two connection modes:

 a strong initial authentication when the connection is established (with cephx, mutual authentication of both parties with protection from a man-in-the-middle or eavesdropper), and

 a crc32c integrity check to protect against bit flips due to flaky hardware or cosmic rays